-A first-time DUI in Colorado carries a 9-month driver's license suspension.
-But after a month, defendants can resume driving with an IID.
+A first-time misdemeanor DUI in Colorado carries a 9-month driver’s license suspension.
+But immediately, you can resume driving with an IID.

-If defendants then drive for 4 months in full IID compliance, then they can apply for early IID removal.
+If you then drive for 4 months in full IID compliance, then you can apply for early IID removal.
 Full IID compliance means:

 Note that the 4-month time frame begins the day the IID-restricted license is granted.
-This may be several days after the IID is actually installed.
+This may be several days after the IID is actually installed.2

 Step 3: Contact the IID company for a compliance letter

-Once defendants use and drive with the IID without incident for 4 months, they can call the IID company.
+Once you use and drive with the IID without incident for 4 months, you can call the IID company.
 This is the same company that installed the IID.

-Defendants need to request that they fax the Colorado DMV a "letter of compliance" right away.
-In practice, defendants may need to call the IID company again to remind them to fax the letter.
+You need to request that they fax the Colorado DMV a “letter of compliance” right away.
+In practice, you may need to call the IID company again to remind them to fax the letter.
 These companies are in zero rush to let the DMV know that their customers are qualified for early removal.
 The earlier the IIDs get taken out, the less they get paid.

 Step 4: Wait to receive the DMV’s removal letter

-Once the DMV receives the compliance letter from the IID company, they should mail the defendant a removal letter.
+Once the DMV receives the compliance letter from the IID company, they should mail you a removal letter.
 In practice, the DMV mails out these letters at the end of the week.
-Defendants can call the DMV Interlock Department at 303-205-5613 to check on the status of the letter.
+You can call the DMV Interlock Department at 303-205-5613 to check on the status of the letter.

 The DMV normally sends a removal letter without any trouble.
-But in case they do not, defendants should contact an attorney.
+But in case they do not, you should contact an attorney.
 The attorney can then request a DMV Hearing.
-This is like a small-scale trial where defendants can show evidence of their IID compliance.
+This is like a small-scale trial where you can show evidence of your IID compliance.

 Step 5: Go to the DMV and get a license

-Once defendants have the DMV's removal letter in their possession, they can go to the DMV to apply for a full reinstatement of their driving privileges.
-Defendants should bring the original removal letter with them when they show up to the DMV branch.
+Once you have the DMV’s removal letter in your possession, you can go to the DMV to apply for a full reinstatement of your driving privileges.
+You should bring the original removal letter with you when you show up to the DMV branch.

 Step 6: Have the IID removed

-After the DMV reinstates defendants' full driving privileges, they can get the IID removed.
-But they may not remove the device themselves.
-They must go to the company that originally installed it.
+After the DMV reinstates your full driving privileges, you can get the IID removed.
+But you may not remove the device yourselves.
+You must go to the company that originally installed it.

 Step 7: Cancel the SR22 insurance (if there was no accident)

-Defendants may be able to cancel their SR22 insurance.
-But this is only if their DUI did not result in an accident.
-Otherwise, it is mandatory that they have SR22 for at least 3 years.
-Defendants should contact their attorney to check whether they need to keep SR22 insurance in their particular case.
+You may be able to cancel your SR22 insurance.
+But this is only if your DUI did not result in an accident.
+Otherwise, it is mandatory that you have SR22 for at least 3 years.
+You should contact your attorney to check whether you need to keep SR22 insurance in your particular case.3